Ventura County District Attorney

 Ms. Lyytikainen joined the Ventura County District Attorney’s Office in 1996.
 She began her career prosecuting misdemeanor cases.
 She then moved to assignments in the general felonies, gang crimes, domestic violence, and sexual assault units.
 From 2002 to 2004, she supervised the Sexual Assault, Domestic Violence and Elder Abuse units and was a member of the California District Attorney’s Association Sexual Assault committee, as well as the Ventura County Sexual Assault task force.
 In 2005, Ms. Lyytikainen returned to trial work where she again focused on sexual assault crimes and child abuse cases.

 In 2007, Ms. Lyytikainen joined the Writs, Appeals and Training Unit where she handled cases in Superior Court, Federal Court, the Court of Appeal, and successfully argued before the California Supreme Court in the matter of People v.
 Calvin Sharp.
 In this assignment she was also responsible for the office’s continuing education, new attorney and post-bar law clerk training programs.
 In addition to training internal staff, Ms. Lyytikainen became a POST certified basic academy instructor.
-She has been a regular instructor for the Ventura Criminal Justice Training Center since 2007, where she has taught Evidence, Search and Seizure and Courtroom Demeanor to hundreds of law enforcement recruits.
+She was a regular instructor for the Ventura Criminal Justice Training Center beginning in 2007, where she taught Evidence, Search and Seizure and Courtroom Demeanor to hundreds of law enforcement recruits.
 She served in this capacity until February 2021.

 Ms. Lyytikainen was named to the prosecution Team of the Year in 2012 for her appellate work during the prosecution of Calvin Sharp for the brutal murder of a six-year-old boy.
 In 2016, she was named Prosecutor of the Year for her leadership in both the office and the courtroom.